xbill82/take-home-test/README.md

-# Greenly Take-Home Test Specification
+# Greenly Take-Home Test Implementation

 ## Refactoring: why and how
 In order to implement the required feature, I noticed a few flaws in the code that did require refactoring: